 All REACH participants complete a standardized anonymous questionnaire about behavioral risk factors for HIV, HIV testing habits, and the use of HIV prevention services.
 Since 2007, all participants have also been offered HIV testing.
 REACH is conducted in annual cycles in three populations at increased risk for HIV:

-Starting in 2023, Denver will begin conducting NHBS among women of transgender experience and transfeminine people.
+Starting in 2023, Denver began conducting NHBS among women of transgender experience and transfeminine people.
 Locally that project is known as TLC, Trans Liberation Through Community.

 Contact Us